edanalytics/lightbeam/README.md

   * (optional) The `retry_statuses`, that is, the HTTPS response codes to consider as failures to retry.
 The default is `[429, 500, 501, 503, 504]`.
   * (optional) Whether to `verify_ssl`.
 The default is `True`.
 Set to `False` when working with `localhost` APIs or to live dangerously.
 * (optional) Skip the interactive confirmation prompt (for programmatic use) when using the [`delete`](#delete) command.
 The default is `False` (prompt).
+* (optional) Specify a `log_level` for output.
+Possible values are
+  - `ERROR`: only output errors like missing required sources, invalid references, invalid [YAML configuration](#yaml-configuration), etc.
+  - `WARNING`: output errors and warnings like when the run log is getting long
+  - `INFO`: all errors and warnings plus basic information about what `earthmover` is doing: start and stop, how many rows were removed by a `distinct_rows` or `filter_rows` operation, etc. (This is the default `log_level`.)
+  - `DEBUG`: all output above, plus verbose details about each transformation step, timing, memory usage, and more.
+(This `log_level` is recommended for [debugging](#debugging-practices) transformations.)
 * (optional) Specify whether to show a stacktrace for runtime errors.
 The default is `False`.

 # Usage